 - Breast cancer screening.
 A mammogram (X-ray of the breast) is recommended for all women beginning at age 50, or earlier if a woman has a family history of breast cancer.
 Screening is recommended every 2 years.

 - Cervical cancer screening.
 Screening for cervical cancer should include a Pap test, a screening performed during a pelvic exam that checks for changes in the cells of the cervix, and an HPV (human papillomavirus) test, which finds certain infections that can lead to cell changes and cancer.
-The recommendations for cervical cancer screening include3:
+The American Cancer Society website outlines the cervical screening recommendations for specific age groups .

 - Osteoporosis screening.
 A bone mineral density test should begin at age 65 or earlier if a woman is at risk for osteoporosis.
 Risk factors include older age (post-menopause), a family history, low body weight or a small, thin frame, a history of broken bones, a lack of calcium and vitamin D, smoking, an inactive lifestyle, an unhealthy diet, and drinking too much alcohol.